GilCaplan/SE_course_Technion/README.md

 -when your write your own code, make a new branch and have the name be "hw01_name" so that we can know who and what it is.

--access token (to connect github to git on intelj) -
+-ato connect to intelj - use url of the github, make sure to post your code to your own branch, for hw01 you can call it "hw01_amir"

 lmk if you have any questions.